 Research Area: Developmental Science

-evaluation of novel social groups.
-Presented at the Cognitive Development Society Biennial
+Conder, E.B., & Lane, J.D.
+(October 2017).
+How informants’ qualities influence children’s evaluation of novel social groups.
+Presented at the Cognitive Development Society Biennial Conference in Portland.

-Lane, J. D., Conder, E. B., & Rottman, J. (April, 2017).
+Lane, J. D., Conder, E. B., & Rottman, J. (April 2017).
 Effects of direct and overheard testimony on children’s evaluations of novel social groups.
 In Rottman, J. (Chair), Words Can Hurt: Dangers of Testimony in Leading Children to Negatively Evaluate Others.
-Presented at the meeting of the Society for Research in Child Development, Austin.
+Presented at the Society for Research in Child Development Biennial Conference in Austin.